 I like reading the words of Dr Mark Lewis, an Oncologist and a Neuroendocrine Tumour (NET) patient himself (with MEN1).
-He always delivers with “enthusiastic vigour”, a term he reduces to “brio” which I then googled!
+He always delivers with “enthusiastic vigour”, a term he reduces to “brio” (which I had to google!)

 His article as usual sets a scene and he has form for looking back in the history of NETs.
 I’m sure he does this as it can often illustrate just how much clinical progress has been made since way back then.
 And that is the purpose of the recent article entitled “Continuing the Odyssey in the Land of Small Tumors“.
 He quotes from a 1987 article written by Dr Charles Moertel entitled “An Odyssey in the Land of Small Tumors” and I suspect he selected this article from Dr Moertel as he too writes with “brio”.